Sep 25, 2020

 In most major economies, there are low-interest rates on savings, meaning that all your hard-earned active income will sit in a bank and not significantly increase.
-In fact, in many large economies, interest that is paid on savings is less than the rate of inflation.
+In fact, in many large economies, the interest paid on savings is less than the rate of inflation.
 Due to this, people started looking for better opportunities to invest their money in, and this where trading stock and currency pairs come in place.

 The Big Bad Forex Market

-As we mentioned before, the forex market is huge and is in fact the larger financial market in the world.
+As we mentioned before, the forex market is huge and is, in fact, the larger financial market in the world.
 The FX market is decentralized, and it determines foreign currency exchange rates.
 It consists of a large network of major players (or traders) such as investment banks, central banks, commercial businesses, and hedge funds.
 The main participants in the forex market are large international banks.

-Currencies are always traded in pairs as the forex market does not determine a currency’s absolute value but instead, it’s relative value.
+Currencies are always traded in pairs as the forex market does not determine a currency’s absolute value, but instead, it’s a relative value.
 It does this by setting a market price for one currency if it’s paid for by another.
 Foreign currency exchange is crucial for international trade as it enables currency conversation.
 There is actually little cross-border regulation in the currency market.
 Due to their over-the-counter (OTC) nature, there are multiple interconnected market places where various currencies are traded.

-Over $6 trillion are traded on a daily basis; the forex market does not have one central location, since there are participants from across the world.
+Over $6 trillion are traded on a daily basis; the forex market does not have one central location since there are participants from across the world.
 It operates on a 24-hour basis, 5 days a week.